fbpx

 Traumatic spinal cord injuries can have significant and long-lasting consequences, often requiring specialized medical care, rehabilitation, and adaptive equipment to help individuals regain some level of independence and quality of life.

-In addition, traumatic spinal cord injury (SCI) may cause long lasting dysfunction in many organ systems, and together with permanent change of function, leading to chronic health complications, higher morbidity, and a lower quality of life.
-In this article, our Hamilton Spinal Cord Injury Lawyers examine some of the most common complications which we have seen our clients deal with over the years.
+In addition, traumatic spinal cord injury (SCI) may cause long-lasting dysfunction in many organ systems, together with permanent change of function, leading to chronic health complications, higher morbidity, and a lower quality of life.
+In this article, our Hamilton spinal cord injury lawyers examine some of the most common complications our clients have dealt with over the years.

-The spinal cord acts as a relay station for information traveling to and from the brain.
+The spinal cord is a relay station for information travelling to and from the brain.
 It receives sensory information, such as pain or temperature, from different parts of the body and sends that information to the brain.
-The brain then processes the information and sends back instructions for how to respond, such as moving a limb or adjusting body temperature.
+The brain then processes the information and sends back instructions for responding, such as moving a limb or adjusting body temperature.

-In addition to its role in transmitting information, the spinal cord also contains some reflex pathways that allow for automatic responses to certain stimuli.
-For example, if you touch a hot stove, your hand will reflexively pull away before your brain even has a chance to process the pain.
+In addition to its role in transmitting information, the spinal cord contains some reflex pathways that allow automatic responses to certain stimuli.
+For example, if you touch a hot stove, your hand will reflexively pull away before your brain can process the pain.

 Vertebrae are grouped into sections.
 They are named and numbered from top to bottom according to their location along the backbone: